 Sleep is a critical and complex process that science is just beginning to understand, and recent discoveries are providing intriguing information about what goes on when the lights go out.

-When we are at rest, science has found that our bodies and biological systems actually become quite active.
+When we are at sleep, science has found that our bodies and biological systems are actually quite active, but in a different way from when we are awake.
 Our brains consolidate memories and clear out the day’s gunk, while our bodies are repairing and renewing at the cellular level.

 The National Sleep Foundation says that 2/3 of people with chronic pain also experience sleep troubles.
 Acute pain can also affect sleep, such as during recovery from injury or surgery.